 Choreographed by Lewis Cooke

 Lewis Cooke tries to not recreate but reinvent each performance as its a lifelong passion that he feels can be harnessed to make an impact.
-At a young age, Lewis began finding his voice in choreography and started to view/create performances as a way to help others and himself express their emotions and energy.
-The realm of Lewis's work is based around mental health and opening up feelings/expression as this is a key interest in theatre Lewis enjoys diving deep into.
+At a young age, Lewis began finding his voice in choreography and started to view/create performances as a way to touch/impact an audience.
+The realm of Lewis's work tends to relate to mental health as he is fascinated on how even in this era we still have so many connotations around feeling, expression and masculinity.

 A Time When All Lights Must Be Hidden